dylankb/dylankb.github.io/_posts/2017-5-14-js-event-object.md

 MouseEvent { currentTarget: null, target: div, type: 'click' }
 ```

 The actual object contains more properties than I've listed above, but we won't be covering those in this article.
-Don't worry about the `currentTarget` here or why it's `null`, we'll go over that a little later.
+Also, don't worry about the `currentTarget` here or why it's `null`, we'll go over why that is a little later.

 If you're curious about all the properties that are on the event object, you can open this [Codepen](https://codepen.io/dylankb/pen/ZyyEeP?editors=1010) and your browser's developer tools to see the logged object in the Console tab.

 #### Event DOM traversal & Propagation

-I should also point out that an event traverses (moves throughout) the DOM, and there are certain rules which dictate this behavior.
+I should also point out that an event traverses (moves across) the DOM when it dispatches, and there are certain rules which dictate this behavior.

 ![An event traversing through the DOM tree](assets/event-bubbling.png)